James Rivington: Revolutionary War

 In 1775, immediately after the opening of hostilities, Rivington's shop was burned and looted by the Sons of Liberty.
-Rivington fled to the pearl harbor and boarded the British ship Kingfisher.
+Rivington fled to the harbor and boarded the British ship Kingfisher.
 Assistants continued to publish the Gazetteer, with a public assurance of Rivington's personal safety from the Committee-Chamber of New York, but Isaac Sears and other New York radicals entered Rivington's office, destroyed his press, and converted his lead type into bullets.
 Another mob that day burned Rivington's house to the ground.
 Rivington and his family sailed for England, where he was appointed King's printer for New York, at £100 per year.

 In 1777, after the secure British occupation of that city, he returned with a new press and resumed the publication of his paper under the title of Rivington's New York Loyal Gazette, which he changed on 13 December 1777 to The Royal Gazette with the legend "Printer to the King's Most Excellent Majesty."
 On the day that Major John André was taken prisoner, his poem "Cow Chase" was published by Rivington.